- Investor Relations

 Without prior approval of the Committee or the Board, directors and officers may not:

-- enter into any consulting or employment relationship with any customer, supplier
+b. enter into any consulting or employment relationship with any customer, supplier or competitor;

 The Company’s directors and officers are not permitted to trade in common stock or other securities of the Company in a manner that would violate applicable securities laws.
 Please refer to the Policy on Insider Trading and Tipping, which is not part of this Code or incorporated herein.